 For those somehow not yet unaware, the franchise turned 30 years old this past July, and October 21st, 2015 is the day in “the future” that Doc Brown and Marty McFly travel to in Back to the Future Part II.
 While we may not have time traveling DeLoreans or flying cars, there are unique events and activities happening around the world to coincide with this special day.
 In fact, many companies have pitched in to celebrate the popular franchise.

 First, the films themselves are releasing in various formats today.
-Across America, Universal has put the films back into theaters for a one night event, showing all three films in a marathon.
+Across America, Universal has put the films back into theaters for a one night event, .
 Showings are starting around the US from 4 to 5 PM (EST), and continuing past midnight.